A Close Look at 22nd Century Technology

-For once, this technology needs to be visually different.
+For one, this technology needs to be visually different.
 This doesn't necessarily imply that it should look even more "primitive" than the sets and props used in The Original Series in the 60s.
 After all, we may decide to attribute the coarse look of the TOS props to limited budget and VFX techniques.
 Moreover, we can't be sure which direction technical design may have taken from the 22nd to the 23rd century.
 The simplified look of TOS with less buttons and therefore less need for manual input may be taken as a sign of progress in some cases.
 However, at least with respect to the three 24th century series with their state-of-the-art visuals there should be a clearly perceptible de-evolution of props and sets in Enterprise, as well as a different look of special effects.

-Aside from its look, the technology also needs to work differently and to be less powerful.
-In particular, this would need to have an impact on the stories, in that it would allow (or necessitate) other plot constraints, owing to inferior technology that may not allow standard procedures like an emergency beam-out or a long-range scan over a distance of several light years.
+Aside from its look, the technology also needs to work differently and to be less powerful or less versatile.
+In particular, this would need to have an impact on the stories.
+It would allow (or necessitate) other plot constraints, owing to inferior technology that may not allow standard procedures like an emergency beam-out or a long-range scan over a distance of several light years.
 There are only few established facts about the 22nd century that would dictate precise limits of the technology of this era, however.
 But in most cases it can be seen as a matter of extrapolation.
-It would wind up as very unlikely if all the familiar Star Trek technology were available as soon as 2151 and would not see any significant progress for the next 200 years.
-Considering that Earth Starfleet is supposed to be a newcomer in space, there may be some more advanced technology in the hands of mysterious or hostile aliens, but only if it becomes plausible that their technology may remain secret for a long time.
+It would appear very unlikely if all the familiar Star Trek technology were available as soon as 2151 and would not see any significant progress for the next 200 years.
+Considering that Earth Starfleet is supposed to be a newcomer in space, there may be more advanced technology in the hands of mysterious or hostile aliens, but only if it becomes plausible that their technology remains a secret for Starfleet.

-This article studies the technology of the 22nd century, as established in Star Trek Enterprise, with respect to its continuity and plausibility.
+This article studies the technology of the 22nd century, as established in Star Trek Enterprise, with regard to its continuity and plausibility.